Smoothed Functional Algorithms for Stochastic Optimization using q-Gaussian Distributions: Convergence of the proposed Algorithms

-Theorems~\ref{thm_GqSF1} and~\ref{thm_GqSF2} give the existence of some {$\beta_0>0$} for a given {$\epsilon>0$} such that the gradient-descent algorithms converge to {$\epsilon$}-neighborhood of a local minimum.
-However, these results do not give the precise value of {$\beta_0$}.
-Further, they do not guarantee that this neighborhood lies within a close proximity of a global minimum.

-We make a note on the analysis for Gaussian SF algorithms.
-Though the above results exclude the case $q=1$, it is easy to verify that all the claims hold as $q\downarrow1$ due to Corollary~\ref{moments_coro}.
-Hence, the above convergence analysis provides an alternative to the analysis presented in~\citep{Bhatnagar_2007_jour_TOMACS} for Gaussian SF algorithms.
+Theorems~\ref{thm_GqSF1} and~\ref{thm_GqSF2} provide conditions for convergence of the algorithms to some {$\epsilon$}-neighborhood of some stable equilibria.
+This occurs due to the error term, which is $o(\beta)$.
+Hence, to achieve $\epsilon$ arbitrarily small, one may decrease $\beta$ as the algorithm proceeds.
+This is allowed as long as the sequences $\big(\frac{a_n}{\beta_n}\big)$ and $\big(\frac{b_n}{\beta_n}\big)$ satisfy Assumption~\ref{stepsize}.
+The above results would still hold if $\bar\beta \geqslant \sup_n\beta_n = \beta_0$ (considering $\beta_n$ to be non-increasing sequence).
+However, in practice, it is quite difficult to tune the rate of decrease of $\beta_n$ appropriately.
+Moreover, these results do not give the precise value of {$\bar\beta$}.
+We also make a note on the analysis for Gaussian SF algorithms.
+Though the above results exclude the case $q=1$, it is easy to verify that all the claims hold as $q\downarrow1$ as Proposition~\ref{moments} also holds in the limiting case.
+Hence, the above convergence analysis also provides an alternative to the analysis presented in~\cite{Bhatnagar_2007_jour_TOMACS} for Gaussian SF algorithms.